MrPicklePinosaur/A9E/README.md

 - [x] collision system
 - [x] collision mask
 - [x] error/exception handling
-- [ ] logger that can either do to file or the ncurses stauts 'console'
+- [ ] logger that can either do to file or the ncurses status 'console'
-- [x] ability to create and destroy entities in update loop (might need a create/destroy queue)
+- [x] ability to create and destroy entities in update loop
 - [ ] package for linux distros

 ## RESOURCES